 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 This structure consists of approximately 146 bp of DNA wrapped around a nucleosome, an octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H3 family.
 Transcripts from this gene lack polyA tails; instead, they contain a palindromic termination element.
 This gene is found in a histone cluster on chromosome 1.
 This gene is one of four histone genes in the cluster that are duplicated; this record represents the telomeric copy. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST2H3C Gene

 HIST2H3C (Histone Cluster 2 H3 Family Member C) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Cellular Senescence.
-GO annotations related to this gene include protein heterodimerization activity and histone binding.
+Among its related pathways are Mitotic Prophase and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST2H3A.

 UniProtKB/Swiss-Prot for HIST2H3C Gene